ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/_includes/auth.md

 4. Otherwise, if the value of the `YDB_ACCESS_TOKEN_CREDENTIALS` environment variable is set, the **Access token** authentication mode is used, where the this variable value is passed.
 5. Otherwise, the **Metadata** authentication mode is used.

-If the last step of the algorithm is selecting the **Metadata** mode, you can deploy a working application on VMs and in Yandex Cloud Functions without setting any environment variables.
+If the last step of the algorithm is selecting the **Metadata** mode, you can deploy a working application on VMs and in Cloud Functions in {{ yandex-cloud }} without setting any environment variables.

 ## Python SDK specifics